Facial Fat Grafting

 - Have realistic expectations about what this procedure can accomplish

-- Want to make yourself look more youthful
+- Desire make yourself look more youthful

 The Facial Fat Graft Procedure

 Like many fat graft procedures, or procedures that rely on autologous fat, there are essentially two phases to any facial fat graft.
 First, there is a liposuction procedure designed to collect the donor material.
 This liposuction procedure is performed in a hospital setting, and it is usually performed under general anesthetic or a local anesthetic and sedation (depending on patient comfort levels).
-The patient usually selected an area that he or she would like to slim down a little as the target for the liposuction; often, patients will select donor sites around the waist or belly areas.
+The patient usually selects an area that he or she would like to slim down a little as the target for the liposuction; often, patients will select donor sites around the waist or belly areas.
 A small incision will be made, and a small tube called a cannula will be inserted.

 The cannula is used to extract and collect a significant amount of fat.
 This fat will then be purified and conditioned for the injection process.
 This purification process is incredibly important to the final results as it simultaneously makes the entire procedure safe and it helps increase the amount of fat that will successfully assimilate to its new location in your face.